AICAN-Research/FAST-Pathology/README.md

 ```bash
 sudo spctl --master-disable
 ```
-* Go to extracted folder and find the bin folder and run the executable **fastpathology**
+* Go to extracted folder and find the bin folder and run the executable **fastpathology**.
+* To **uninstall** the application, delete the extracted folder.
+  Optionally, you can also delete the  /Users/"your username"/fastpathology folder, which includes stored project results, pipelines and models.
+  And the folder /Users/"your username"/FAST which contains a cache.

 ### Optional: NVIDIA GPU Inference
 If you have an NVIDIA GPU on your machine you can enable high-speed inference by downloading and installing the following: